The Fine Art Museum of Sedona was proud to present

 Dr. Alyce Mahon

-speaking on “Dorothea Tanning: From Sedona to Seillans”.
+“Dorothea Tanning: From Sedona to Seillans”.

 As part of our community educational speaker series, Dr. Alyce Mahon continued our tradition of bringing world class experts in the museum and art field to the Verde Valley by speaking to a full house at the luncheon held April 9, 2019 at the Sedona Rouge Hotel banquet room.
 The audience included museum professionals and art lovers and supporters of the museum.